metrorailings/OwlBlog/content/posts/week-10-insights.md

 Arizona is such a sloppy team.
 Lack of discipline, no commitment to securing the ball.

-Josh Allen throws the ball with such velocity that it's hard to intercept his passes.
+Josh Allen throws the ball with such velocity some times that it's hard to intercept his passes.

 ***